Human Resource Services

 Individuals must be admitted to WSU in order to receive University credit for course work.
 Individuals not enrolled the previous spring term must apply for admission to Summer Session in order to receive University credit for course work taken during summer term.

-Request summer application materials from the Summer Session Office at the WSU Pullman campus or the registration office at the non-Pullman campus of enrollment.
+Request summer application materials from the Admissions Office at the WSU Pullman campus or equivalent office at the non-Pullman campus of enrollment.

 NOTE: Individuals who seek to audit a course, but have not been admitted to WSU should contact the Office of the Registrar and refer below for audit enrollment procedures.